nltp-ashes/Nanosuit/README.md

 Miscellaneous :
 - The Nanosuit voice-lines are available in English, French and Russian, depending on the game language
+- The addon features an MCM menu, allowing you to change some settings on the fly

 ---

 ### REQUIREMENTS

-These addons are **absolutely required** in order for Nanosuit to work :
+These addons are **absolutely required** in order for the addon to work :
 1. [S.T.A.L.K.E.R.
 Anomaly 1.5.3](https://www.moddb.com/mods/stalker-anomaly/downloads/stalker-anomaly-153).
 2. [S.T.A.L.K.E.R.
 Anomaly Modded Exes 03.06.2025 (or newer)](https://github.com/themrdemonized/xray-monolith)
 3. [First Person Visible Body](https://www.moddb.com/mods/stalker-anomaly/addons/swm-ported-visible-body-starter-version) (this dependency will be optional in the final release, but is needed for now)

+The addon natively integrates[^native_integrations] with the following addons, but they **aren't required** :
+1. [Mod Configuration Menu](https://www.moddb.com/mods/stalker-anomaly/addons/anomaly-mod-configuration-menu) (allows you to customize some options about the addon);

+[^native_integrations]: Native integration are similar to compatibility patches, except they are built-into the addon.
+If the other addon is installed, the features will be available, if not, they will be disabled, all without requiring any extra steps from the user.

 ---